-Plain Greek yogurt is great for your baby and will give them something light after a meal.
+Plain greek yogurt is great for your toddler or baby’s growth and will give them something light after a meal.
 Make sure you opt for the plain variety without any sugar.
 You can always add fruit for flavour and sweetness.
+And since milk is still a great source of protein, you’ll find that whole milk greek yogurt covers even more bases.

 9. Peanut and other nut butters